 3. Edit Filter Information

-Save: Once you have added all of your filters, click the Save button.
+G. Save: Once you have added all of the rules for this filter, click the green Save button.

 After saving your Filter updates, you will receive a message confirming the filter was successfully updated and that the change has been propagated across all domains using the filter.